utkarshpd02/demo-github/README.md

 # demo-github
-This is my first github project/orrepository.
+This is my first github project/or repository.
 <br>
 Author: Utkarsh Prasad